1970: A Fully-Realized EPCOT

 Just two weeks after making this inspiring film, feeling unwell, Walt went to the doctor and was diagnosed with metastatic lung cancer.
 He died on Dec 15th.
 Surprisingly, his doctors didn’t even tell him he had cancer, telling his family instead, which was generally considered the most humane response for untreatable illnesses in that less-enlightened time.
 Roy Disney, Walt’s pragmatic but nonvisionary brother, went on to develop Disney World, but under Roy, EPCOT became just another Disney entertainment attraction, and the master-planned community of Celebration, Florida, both just shadows of what Walt had intended.

-I have the rare fortune to know some of Walt’s story personally, as my mother dated David Iwerks, the son of Ub Iwerks, who was Walt’s first and perhaps closest partner, and the creator of Mickey Mouse.
+I have the rare fortune to know some of Walt’s story personally, as my mother dated David Iwerks, the son of Ub Iwerks, Walt’s first and closest partner, and the creator of Mickey Mouse.
 David told me many of the inside stories about Walt and his deep commitment to better future thinking for a better world.
 One of Walt’s earliest efforts in that regard happened when he got Monsanto to design and sponsor Monsanto’s House of the Future, bringing it to Disneyland in 1957.
 The house was an inspiring vision of life in the year 1986.
 Here is a nice clip The Monsanto House of the Future (13 mins, YouTube), 1957, touring the house and its attractions.

-Not every park visitor is interested in visions of tomorrow, but future-oriented folks find them fascinating.
+Not every park visitor is interested in visions of tomorrow, but those of us who are more future-oriented, by personality or disposition, find them fascinating.
 It takes a foresight-oriented leader to understand their social value, and to build them in spite of their poorer attendance than the thrill-focused attractions.
-Walt said the Carousel of Progress was his favorite attraction, and said it should never close, presumably because it served both an educational and inspirational function for society.
+Walt said the Carousel of Progress was his favorite attraction, and said it should never close, presumably because he knew it served both an educational and inspirational function for society.

-Unfortunately, Disney today retains only vestiges of Walt’s futurism.
+Unfortunately, Disney today retains only vestiges of Walt’s commitment to futurism.
 The Progress exhibit never made it to any of Disney’s other five parks around the world (Shanghai Disneyland opened in 2016).
 The modern Carousel has no great vision of the future at the end.
-Disney’s Innoventions Dream Home closed in 2015 (hopefully it will return).
+Disney’s Innoventions Dream Home closed in 2015 (it may one day return, or not).
 EPCOT’s most future-oriented attraction, Horizons, closed in 1999.